navin-neu/CuePointGrooveMachine/readme.md

 As a result, drum loops can be played and chopped up live much more easily than with a traditional sample slicer, since it is not necessary to trigger each distinct drum hit with a different key.
 Pattern variations can be created readily without losing the fluid feel of the drum loop.

 There are also 5 effects which can be activated on the fly: hard overdrive, cverb, filter sweep, bitcrusher and soft overdrive.
 These can be used to add further variations and dynamics to your performance.
 Finally, a randomizer is also included.
-When activated it will trigger playback from a random cue-point a rate equal to the cue-point spacing.
+When activated it will trigger playback from a random cue-point at a rate equal to the cue-point spacing.

 CuePointGrooveMachine was created with the goal of being fast, fun, accessible and simple to use.
 Any MIDI keyboard with a 2 octave range is sufficient to access all of its controls.
 Absolutely no other MIDI info is needed.